matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 ### 3. :star: Creating a Frequency Map

-- the groupingBy(classifier, downstream) collector allows the collection of Stream elements into a Map by classifying each element in a group and performing a downstream operation on the elements classified in the same group.
+- The `groupingBy(classifier, downstream)` collector allows the collection of Stream elements into a Map by classifying each element in a group and performing a downstream operation on the elements classified in the same group.
 - Example of this principle is to use Map to count the occurrences of elements in a Stream.
 In this example the classifier is simply the identity function which returns the element as-is.
-The downstream operation counts the number of equal elements, using counting()
+The downstream operation counts the number of equal elements, using `counting()`:

 ```java
 Stream.of("apple", "orange", "banana", "apple")